CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 - run: echo "Running on ${{ matrix.runner }}"

-This way, this Job will run once in parallel on the following two Runner Labels:
+This Job will run once in parallel on each of the following two Runner Labels Runners:

 - Runner weight settings

-You can refer to the official documentation on “Configuring the self-hosted runner application as a service” to register the Runner directly as a system Service, allowing it to run in the background (without opening Terminal in the foreground) and automatically start after booting.
+You can refer to the official document “Configuring the self-hosted runner application as a service” to register the Runner directly as a system service.
+This allows it to run in the background (without keeping the Terminal open) and start automatically after boot.

-I have a pending issue to research regarding iOS, which is that after switching to the background Service, I encountered an error during Archive (suspected to be related to keychain permissions).
-At that time, I didn’t have time to resolve it, so I continued using the foreground Terminal Runner.
+On the iOS side, I have an issue to investigate and exclude: after switching to a background Service, I encounter errors during Archive (suspected to be related to keychain permissions).
+I didn’t have time to fix it then, so I temporarily used the foreground Terminal Runner.

 actions.runner.REPO.RUNNER_NAME.plist: